 Candidates may earn certification in a specialty area from the Education Department while taking graduate courses.
-Most "master's-cert" students take the following courses along with the necessary coursework and complete the required Praxis exams for one specialty area.
-The student's Education Department academic adviser determines the additional courses.
+Most "master's-cert" students take the following courses along with the necessary coursework and complete the required certification exams for one specialty area.
+The student's Education Department academic advisor determines the additional courses.

-ED 101 Observation and Interaction Lab
+ED 101 Field Experience I: Observation and Interaction

 or

 ED 207 Practicum in Education 1

 ED 205 Strategies and Techniques of Instruction 3

 ED 206 Field Experience II: Strategies and Techniques

 of Instruction 1

 PY 290 Psychology and Education for the

 Exceptional Student 3

 PY 115 Educational Psychology 3

 ED 208 Classroom Partnerships and Inclusion 3

-ED 390 Teaching Nonnative and Culturally
+ED 390 Teaching Non-native and Culturally

 Diverse Students 3